-I am a former CEO who Accidentally Retired and I go by AR for short.
-I write anonymously at AccidentallyRetired.com for a variety of reasons, but mainly because I share some financial details of my life that I’d like to keep private.
-Interestly though, I have found that there is something freeing about really being able to write anonymously.
+I am a former CEO who Accidentally Retired, and I go by AR for short.
+I write anonymously at AccidentallyRetired.com for various reasons, but mainly because I share some financial details of my life that I’d like to keep private.
+Interestingly though, I have found that there is something freeing about really being able to write anonymously.
 Ironically, I am more my true self than if I wrote under my real name (strange, but true).

 I have a beautiful wife of nearly 13 years, and two boys (3 and 5).

 I am an entrepreneur at heart.
-It didn’t take me long into my career (about 2 months) to realize that I didn’t love working for someone else and not being able to call the shots.
+It didn’t take me long into my career (about 2 months) to realize that I didn’t love working for someone else and being unable to call the shots.
 So from that point forward, I started to work on my first side hustle.

 Though I was a finance major in college, I taught myself how to code and was able to learn new skills quickly.
 My first side hustle ended up getting sold out of the blue.
 That venture failed, and I eventually ended up as a software engineer for a couple of years working for the startup that bought it.